tabethea/tabethea/README.md

 <h2>😎 About Me:</h2>
-Information Systems and Cybersecurity student at UNC Greensboro focused on cloud-based defensive security and blue team operations..
+Information Systems and Cybersecurity student at UNC Greensboro focused on cloud-based defensive security and blue team operations.
 This GitHub showcases hands-on projects in system administration, automation, cloud infrastructure, and security monitoring.
 Each project is designed to simulate real-world environments and strengthen my skills in defensive security.
 <h2> ☁️ Cloud Infrastructure:</h2>

 - [Azure Ubuntu Hybrid Infrastructure Lab](https://github.com/tabethea/Azure-Ubuntu-Hybrid-Infrastructure-Lab)